Megan Amundson | @MeganAmundson

 Megan Amundson is the Executive Director of WAND.
 Megan has a background in grassroots organizing and has spent more than a dozen years as a lobbyist and running political campaigns.
 Megan was the Executive Director of NARAL Pro-Choice Massachusetts, as well as the Political Director for the Massachusetts League of Environmental Voters, an affiliate of the League of Conservation Voters.
 She has run her own political consulting firm focusing on grassroots legislative, electoral, and community relations campaigns and worked with nonprofit organizations, unions, candidates, and elected officials to build and implement campaign strategies.
 In 2010, Megan was the Campaign Manager for the Vote No on 2 Campaign to Protect the Affordable Housing Law, a statewide ballot initiative that won by the largest margin of any initiative on the ballot that year.

 As Communications Director Jessie leads WAND's communications, design, and media relations.
-For more than two years she has also been in charge of WAND’s digital landscape, from social media and websites to managing online advocacy tools.
+She manages WAND’s digital landscape and strategy, from social media and websites to managing online advocacy tools.
 Since studying linguistics at Boston University, Jessie has supported communications, design, and web development from the hospitality industry to the cycling industry.
 More recently she’s managed social media and content marketing from manufacturers to start-ups.
 She has a passion for design and writing, you can also find her teaching taiko drums and cycling around the greater Boston area.

 Erica Fein | @enfein